yiisoft/yii2/framework/UPGRADE.md

   argument of `yii\web\RequestParserInterface::parse()`.
 If you create your own custom parser, which relies on `$contentType` argument, ensure to process it correctly as it may content additional data.

+* `yii\rest\Serializer` has been changed to return a JSON array for collection data in all cases to be consistent among pages for data that is not indexed starting by 0.
+If your API relies on the Serializer to return data as JSON objects indexed by PHP array keys, you should set `yii\rest\Serializer::$preserveKeys` to `true`.

 Upgrade from Yii 2.0.8
 ----------------------